tesslinzz/ReceiptProcessor/README.md

 3. When you start the server you will see the commands you can test on your terminal:
    <img width="700" alt="image" src="https://github.com/user-attachments/assets/de76b1f1-15a7-411d-a6d3-3dfd4febf212" />
 4. Test out the application:
-   - Test with Postman:
-    I have exported the collections for easy access and execution.

    - Test with the test cases I have added in routes/routes_test.go:
      I have written a script to test them out: run_tests.sh